camilleanne/grab-inreach/readme.md

 A lambda function for scooping up the KML files from the Garmin InReach shared feed, converting to GeoJSON, and dumping it on S3.

+The KML traces can get very large very quickly making them expensive to download and visualize.
+This branch extends the master branch by simplifiying the geometry with [@turf/simplify](https://www.npmjs.com/package/@turf/simplify) and compressing the final product as a geobuf using [@mapbox/geobuf](https://github.com/mapbox/geobuf).

+These changes make the use of the final geometries much cheaper, but at higher processing costs.
+Depending on your usage you'll need to increase the time and memory available to your lamdba function.

 ### deploy

 1. create a lambda function on AWS with a Cloudwatch scheduled trigger (InReach defaults to sending a new point every 10m, my script is scheduled for once an hour)